green-coding-solutions/documentation/content/en/docs/measuring/runner-switches.md

     * See [usage_scenario.yml →]({{< relref "usage-scenario" >}}) **environment** option for details
 - `--skip-unsafe` flag to skip unsafe volume bindings, ports and complex env vars
   + This is typically done when reusing already present `compose.yml` files without the need to alter the file
-- `--skip-config-check` Skip checking the configuration
+- `--skip-system-checks` Skip checking the system if the GMT can run
 - `--verbose-provider-boot` flag to boot metric providers gradually
   + This will enable the user to see the impact of each metric provider more clearly
   + There will be a 10 second sleep for two seconds after each provider boot